Do I have to start my research first semester freshman year?

 To stay in the program, and be a successful participant, you are expected to:

-If for any reason you have to leave the University (take a leave of absence or transfer, for instance), you must meet with the associate dean to discuss your situation.
+If for any reason you have to leave the University (take a leave of absence or transfer, for instance), you must meet with the fellowship administrator to discuss your situation.

 Do I have to write a paper or publish my research?